-As a filmmaker, I see this parade of characters and can’t help but see parallels to the way Sheriff Truman and Special Agent Cooper lined-up their own collection of Twin Peaks suspects.
-One by one they were introduced – Laura’s boyfriend Bobby Briggs, her secret boyfriend and biker, James Hurley, drug dealer Leo Johnson and brothel owner Benjamin Horne.
+As a filmmaker, I see this parade of characters and can’t help but see parallels to the way Sheriff Truman and Special Agent Cooper lining up their collection of Twin Peaks suspects.
+One by one the suspects appeared – Laura’s boyfriend Bobby Briggs, her secret boyfriend and biker, James Hurley, drug dealer Leo Johnson, and brothel owner Benjamin Horne.

-At the time, Sand Lake was best known for its summer recreation.
-With the town’s abundance of lakes, mountains, woodlands and hotels, Sand Lake became so popular that trolley tracks were built connecting Sand Lake to Troy, New York.
+At the time, Sand Lake was a place for summer recreation.
+With the town’s abundance of lakes, mountains, woodlands, and hotels, Sand Lake became so popular that a trolley connecting Sand Lake to Troy, New York was built.
 In 1908, Troy was the hub of the industrial revolution and one of the most wealthy cities in the nation.
 Sand Lake was its playground.

-In a May 11th Washington Post article Mark Given’s and David Bushman wrote:
+In a May 11th, 2017 Washington Post article, Mark Givens and David Bushman wrote:

 “Sand Lake is, in many regards, a northeastern doppelgänger to its fictional Pacific Northwest counterpart.”

 “Located down the slopes of Taborton Mountain, about 10 miles east of Albany, it has a population of 10,135 — closer to the 5,000 originally envisioned by Lynch and Frost for Twin Peaks … And like Twin Peaks, Sand Lake’s history is tied to the abundant natural resources of the region.”David Bushman & Mark Givens